T3KScarecrow/Alagaesia-Wiki/Alagaesia/Travel System.md

 An Introduction

 Welcome!
 This is a guide to use the Traveling Event System.
 This system was designed not with the goal of achieving realism when roleplaying extended travel, but with the goal of making it exciting.
-It’s meant to recreate the feel and appeal of other media centered on travel, focusing on dramatic scenarios rather than the real-life mechanics of travel.
+It’s meant to recreate the feel and appeal of other media centred on travel, focusing on dramatic scenarios rather than the real-life mechanics of travel.
 The Traveling Event System has also been made for those who find things like tracking specific distance depending on pace and other minutiae of other traveling systems in the game tedious.
 Its design concentrates on keeping those simple and to a minimum.

 It is, therefore, not your best option if you’re looking to recreate a realistic travel experience.
 This guide will not go over how rationing food works or how much ground the party covers when traveling, but rather will give you a way to account for that while prioritizing excitement at the table and a story-first travel design.